srherscher/MyRetailAPI/README.md

 Before running make sure you have docker installed and your JAVA_HOME path variable set(also make sure ports 8080 and 27017 are free)
+Also make sure you are logged into the default docker hub to pull the mongoDB image.
+Do 'docker login' in ther terminal to login

 Navigate to the directory in the terminal and run the script runIt.bat (may need to alter it if not running windows)